 Animal cruelty- PETA and other organizations that advocate for the humane treatment of animals have accused slaughterhouses in India of treating animals cruelly.
 In February 2017, the Indian Supreme Court ordered state governments to shut down any illegal slaughterhouses and create enforcement committees to oversee how animals used for meat and leather are treated.

-Know what Indian laws have to say on the protection of animal rights?
-Click here
+Know what Indian laws have to say on "Animal Rights in India"

-Article 48 of the constitution of India states that “Organisation of agriculture and animal husbandry The State shall endeavor to organise agriculture and animal husbandry on modern and scientific lines and shall, in particular, take steps for preserving and improving the breeds, and prohibiting the slaughter, of cows and calves and other milch and draught cattle”
+- Article 48 of the constitution of India states that “Organisation of agriculture and animal husbandry The State shall endeavour to organise agriculture and animal husbandry on modern and scientific lines and shall, in particular, take steps for preserving and improving the breeds and prohibiting the slaughter, of cows and calves and other milch and draught cattle”

-The nation's second-most populous state, Maharashtra, which also includes Mumbai, banned meat dishes and expanded its ban on animal slaughter.
+- The nation's second-most populous state, Maharashtra, including Mumbai, banned meat dishes and expanded its ban on animal slaughter.
 Those engaged in the practice might face up to five years in prison and a fine of Rs 10,000.
-A comparable law was also passed by the state of Haryana.
+The state of Haryana also passed a comparable law.
 In addition, only 7 States and UTs currently do not have laws governing the butchering of cattle, if we are speaking honestly.

 Beef Banned States in India